Students celebrate Lunar New Year

 President Jenny Chu and Vice President Andrea Delin kick off International Club's Lunar New Years celebration with a quick presentation on this day's history.

-Eight years ago, senior biology major Jenny Chu went to Vietnam and celebrated Lunar New Year with her extended family.
-Chu recalls participating in several traditions and practices, but her favorite ritual was when she and other children would give new year wishes and pay respects to the elders, and in return each of them would receive a lucky red envelope filled with cash.
+Eight years ago, senior biology major Jenny Chu went back to Vietnam and celebrated Lunar New Year with her extended family.
+Chu recalls participating in several traditions and practices, but her favorite ritual is when she and other children would give new year wishes and pay respect to the elders, and in return each of them receive a lucky red envelope filled with cash.

 Red is a symbol of fortune in countries that celebrate Lunar New Year.
 Giving red envelopes to younger people is a popular tradition that represents a way to wish them good luck.
 Chu is one of many students on The Bluff who celebrate this holiday.